adobe-type-tools/Adobe-Japan1/README.md

 ### Since the 2017-12-08—Supplement 6—Version

 Supplement 7 and its representative glyphs (CIDs 23058 and 23059) were added, and additional editorial changes were made.

+### Since the 2019-04-01—Supplement 7—Version

+A Japanese translation of the specification was added, along with some minor editorial changes.

 That is all.